 work best to safely and effectively build your child's immunity against many serious illnesses.

 Babies put everything they can get their hands on into their mouths.
 They play on the floor.
 They're also sometimes around people who are sick.
 Even the dust they inhale and the food they eat contains antigens.
-Translation: Your baby is exposed to far more antigens on a daily basis than vaccines contain.
+Translation: Your baby is exposed to antigens on a daily basis.

 Safety of vaccines